ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 As a contributor, always comment in an issue before tackling it, to ensure it's still up-to-date, and that no one else is preparing a duplicate PR right now!
 How vexing would that be to work for nothing.

-Even if no one tackles the issue in the end, it might be good to think about the resolution, which can help you solve it.
-Also, a well-documented issue is a way to document your decisions about your software transparently and can help future users and contributors understand the reasons for your choices.
 For further thoughts on how to foster a community around your package, you might enjoy the recording and materials on our past [community call on the topic](/commcalls/apr2021-pkg-community/).